-The word ‘Passive’ (Adjective) describes someone who allows things to happen without active response or resistance, often showing a lack of initiative or assertiveness.
+The word ‘Passive’ (adjective) describes someone who allows what happens without active response or resistance.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Passive’ correctly in sentences.

 Passive Explained in Depth